The Research Institute of the Finnish Economy, Finland

 -

 “Gender differences in careers.”
-Annals of Economics and Statistics, 117/118 (2015): 61–88 (with S. Napari).
+Annals of Economics and Statistics 117/118 (2015): 61–88 (with S. Napari).

 -

 “Teams, performance-related pay and productive efficiency: Evidence from a food-processing plant.”
-Industrial and Labor Relations Review 63:4 (2010): 606–626. (with D. C. Jones and P. Kalmi).
+Industrial and Labor Relations Review 63:4 (2010): 606–626 (with D. C. Jones and P. Kalmi).

 -

-Gender differences in corporate hierarchies
+Gender differences in corporate hierarchies Updated

 How and why do the careers of men and women differ?
 What policies could reduce the differences?

-Antti Kauhanen, May 2017The gender wage gap is largely due to men and women holding different kinds of jobs.
+Antti Kauhanen, October 2022The gender wage gap is largely due to men and women holding different kinds of jobs.
 This job segregation is partly driven by gender differences in careers in corporate hierarchies.
 Research has shown that the careers of men and women begin to diverge immediately upon entry into the labor market and that subsequent career progress exacerbates the divergence.
 This divergence of career progress explains a large part of the gender wage gap.
 Understanding how and why the careers of men and women differ is necessary to design effective policies that can reduce the gender differences in hierarchies.MoreLess